DU Admission Process for ECA Quota 2025-26

 Instructions for Physical Trials for ECA Admission 2025-26

-1. The ECA category-wise lists of centres that the candidates shall have to report to for physical trials are mentioned in Annexure 1.
-The outstation candidates are advised
+1. The ECA category-wise lists of centres to which candidates must report for physical trials are mentioned in Annexure 1.
+The outstation candidates are advised to plan their accommodation accordingly.

 2. No TA/DA/any other allowance shall be paid by the University for any candidate undertaking these trials.